Your bag

 Can I go from Bali to Komodo on Boat?

 No you can't.
 You can only fly from Bali to Labuan Bajo (1.5 hours flight, multiple flights a day), which is the gateway town to all the Komodo boat trips.
-You can however take a sightseeing boat from Lombok to Labuan Bajo via Komodo National Park, which sails from April to December every year.
+You should aim to arrive a day before your trip, since all boat trips start before the flights arrive.

 Can I go from Bali to Komodo on Boat?